For centuries we, as human beings have had a need to protect our property.

 We also need to take into account public and bank holidays as some organisations will not want their employees gaining access to their building during a holiday.

-We also need to consider regulatory compliance requirements in some industries – for example, in Financial Services, an employee should not be allowed to enter the building if they are on annual leave.
+In the Financial services sector, for example, an employee should not be allowed to enter the building if they are on annual leave.

-Access Control Systems use the authorisation template or profile to make a decision on whether to allow or deny access.
+This authorisation template is used by the access control system to make a decision on whether to grant or deny access.

-Authorisation templates are usually governed by the organization’s security policy, but may also be linked to a specific job role, such as an IT Technician or Security Officer.
+Authorisation templates are usually linked to a specific job role, such as an IT Technician or Security Officer.